ethereumjs/ethereumjs-monorepo/packages/block/README.md

 ## Consensus Types

-The block library supports the creation as well as format and consensus validation of PoW `ethash` and PoA `clique` blocks.
+The block library supports the creation as well as consensus format validation of PoW `ethash` and PoA `clique` blocks (so e.g. do specific `extraData` checks on Clique/PoA blocks).

+Consensus format validation logic is encapsulated in the semi-private `BlockHeader._consensusFormatValidation()` method called from the constructor.
+If you want to add your own validation logic you can overwrite this method with your own rules.

+Note: Starting with `v4` consensus validation itself (e.g. Ethash verification) has moved to the `Blockchain` package.

 ### Ethash/PoW